Srikanthkovuri/Library-rest-api-deployment/Readme.md

-# Kubernetes Deployment with Minikube
+# Kubernetes Deployment with AKS

 This guide will help you deploy two microservices—a stateful and a stateless application—using managed kubeneretes i.e `aks`.